saros-project/dockerfiles/README.md

 Docker Hub maps the git/GitHub tags to docker tags.
 Therefore you have to create a [new git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in order to create a new tagged image.

 If you want to publish a new image you have to:
-* Merge your pull request into master
+* Merge your pull request into coordinator
 * Create a new git tag with:
   * open bash
   * change directory to local `saros-project/dockerfiles` repository
   * `git tag -a <tag name> <commit to be tagged> -m <tag message>`
-  * `git push --tags origin master`
+  * `git push --tags origin coordinator`

 ## Build images locally